Chase-Percy/cpdev/content/post/map-generation.md

 {{</details>}}
 {{< spacer >}}

-After room generation had been successfully implemented more planning was done to figure out how to create levels from these randomly generated rooms.
+After the successful implementation of room generation, I did more planning to figure out how to create levels from these randomly generated rooms.

-There were two major issues to consider when planning the level creation:
+There were two significant issues to consider when planning the level creation:
-- Every room in the level must be connected and accessible within the level.
+- Every room within the level must be connected and accessible within the level.
-- Within each room there was a walkable path between all doors.
+- Within each room, there was a walkable path between all doors.

-The first issue was resolved by placing the rooms within a 50 by 50 grid in a random order.
-The first room was guaranteed to be at the center of the grid and always of the same size.
-This was treated as the spawn room for that level and contained no obstacles that had collision, only a trapdoor that opened once enough enemies were defeated.
+The first issue was resolved by randomly placing the rooms within a 50 by 50 grid.
+The first room was guaranteed to be at the centre of the grid and always of the same size.
+This was treated as the spawn room for that level and contained no obstacles that had a collision, only a trapdoor that opened once enough enemies were defeated.

 {{< spacer >}}
 {{< lazyimg src="/img/ta/portal.png" >}}
 {{< spacer >}}

-After placing the spawn room, new rooms were then randomly placed relative to the last room that was successfully placed.
+After placing the spawn room, new rooms were then randomly placed relative to the last successfully placed room.
-The rooms were placed relative to the last successfully placed room to create a better flow to the map and ensure it wasn't too congested.
+The rooms were placed relative to the previous successfully placed room to create a better flow to the map and ensure it wasn't too congested.

 Rooms were placed by multiplying the current rooms' origin with a random vector.
-Once placed three checks were performed:
+Once set, three checks were performed:
-- Check the room is completely within the 50 x 50 grid.
+- Check the room is entirely within the 50 x 50 grid.
 - Ensure the room isn't overlapping with any other room.
 - Ensure that the room was in-line with at least one other room.

 The reason for the final check was to ensure that all rooms were connected and that a corridor could be placed perpendicularly between the two rooms.
 Although this solution wasn't ideal, it was a quick solution that provided acceptable results.

-Once all the rooms (about 8) have been placed the doors and corridors were randomly placed where two rooms were parallel.
+Once all the rooms (about 8) had been placed, the doors and corridors were randomly placed where two parallel rooms.
-These doors were only placed on a rooms positive X/Z axis' to ensure that there was only one connection between two rooms.
+These doors were only placed on a room's positive X/Z axis' to ensure only one connection between two rooms.

-After the doors were placed a simple algorithm was used to walk from each door to the opposite wall.
+After the doors were placed, a simple algorithm was used to walk from each door to the opposite wall.
 The algorithm worked as follows:
-- For each door (or wall if no door) in the room:
+- For each door (or a wall if no door) in the room:
   - Attempt to walk from the door/wall to the opposite wall.
-    - If the location in front is not blocked; move forward.
+    - If the location in front is not blocked, move forward.
-    - Else if the locations to the left aren't blocked; move forward on the first open space.
+    - Else, if the locations to the left aren't blocked, move forward on the first open space.
-    - Else if the locations to the right aren't blocked; move forward on the first open space.
+    - Else, if the locations to the right aren't blocked, move forward on the first open space.
     - Else delete the obstacle directly in front and move forward.

 {{< spacer >}}